 4. The status of Atlantic thresher sharks is unknown; it is not known if they are overfished or if overfishing is occurring.
 They are often caught as by-catch in longline fisheries targeting tuna and swordfish, and are taken recreationally in rod and reel fisheries (NMFS 2010b).
-Atlantic thresher sharks are managed by NMFS, under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d).
+Atlantic thresher sharks are managed by The NMFS, under the Consolidated Atlantic Highly Migratory Species Management DivisionFishery Management Plan (NMFS 2006), and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks (ASMFC 2008d). manages these sharks.